scala-blitz/scala-blitz.github.com/home/documentation/examples/mandelbrot.md

 Notice that the `Scheduler` must be `implicit`ly available.
 Second, we need to convert our range into its parallel correspondant, by calling `toPar` on it.
-The entire example now becomes (TODO - after renaming, change `Scheduler` to `WorkstealingTreeScheduler`):
+The entire example now becomes:

     val config = new workstealing.Scheduler.Config.Default(p)
     implicit val s = new workstealing.Scheduler.ForkJoin(config)